Mandatory Supervisory Training Requirements

 The Oklahoma Personnel Act requires both classified and unclassified supervisors in the executive branch of state government, excluding those within The Oklahoma State System of Higher Education, to attend 12 hours of supervisory training annually.

-The HCM Administrator has adopted Merit Rules to implement the statutory supervisory training requirement.
+The HCM Administrator has adopted Civil Service and Human Capital Modernization Rules to implement the statutory supervisory training requirement.
 These rules require individuals appointed after Jan.
 1, 2000, to complete 24 hours within the first 12 months of employment.
 Performance Management Process training and progressive discipline training also is required within the first 12 months of appointment to a supervisory position.
-Agencies must annually report their level of compliance with the Merit Rules.
+Agencies must annually report their level of compliance with the rules.

 A: Courses or training related to the effective performance of an agency manager or supervisor.

 Q: Who approves a course?

 A: Employing agencies.
 Training conducted by employing agencies, public and private schools, and colleges and universities may count toward supervisory training requirements if the coursework meets the definition for supervisory training in the Merit Rules.

 Q: Does all the training have to be taken through HCM Training & Development (formerly OPM HRDS)?

 A: No. State agencies may provide courses taught by agency instructors, hire consultants, send employees to seminars, etc.

 Q: Is classroom training the only training that counts?

 A: No. However, casual reading of a book is not training.
 There must be some other form of learning demonstrated.
 Agencies may utilize video conferencing, professional conferences, computer- or web-based training (including SkillSoft E-Learning courses), CD-ROMs, small group discussion sessions, book/article reports, brown-bag sessions, etc.